martinezcoder/socialwinsite/wp-content/plugins/easyrotator-for-wordpress/readme.txt

 8. The EasyRotator Rotator widget lets you easily add rotators to widget-compatible themes

 == Changelog ==
+= 1.0.6 =
+* Compatibility Enhancement: Pre-emptively disable mod_security POST filtering when uploading rotators, via custom .htaccess file.
+* Compatibility Enhancement: When API calls are made, enable error output after API call has been authenticated.
+This allows for better debug messages, especially when out-of-memory errors occur.
+* Bug Fix: Accidentally was logging rotator HTML to PHP log.

 = 1.0.5 =
 * Compatibility Enhancement: Built-in warning for new Windows Chrome / AIR compatibility issue.
 * Bug Fix: Avoid 2130 errors when launching EasyRotator manager in WordPress.

 = 1.0.4 =
 * Enhancement: Compatibility with RSS feeds.
 Instead of rendering the full rotator code, only the first photo will be shown.
-A special comment is inserted, allowing for customization of this display (see FAQs for soon-forthcoming documentation).
+A special comment is inserted, allowing for customization of this display (see FAQs for documentation).
 * Enhancement: New advanced option that allows for explicitly setting the photo sizes to be loaded for Main images and Thumbnail images when using dynamic data.
 Note that installation of the latest editor application update is required to access this feature.
 * Enhancement: Better compatibility with shared hosting system where non-fatal errors occur or analytics/ad code is appended to each API request.
 * Enhancement: Better debug messages when errors occur, including links to help content.